NREL/bifacial_radiance/docs/sphinx/source/index.rst

 bifacial_radiance is a NREL supported tool that provides a set of functions and classes for simulating the performance of bifacial PV systems.
 More information on bifacial_radiance can be found at the Wiki page.

+The intended audience ranges from PV performance researchers, Engineering Procurement Construction (EPC) companies, installers, investors, consumers and analysts of the PV industry interested in predicting and evaluating bifacial photovoltaic systems.

 The source code for bifacial_radiance is hosted on `github
 <https://github.com/NREL/bifacial_radiance>`_.